 - Delfin II (2009, luxury Amazon river cruise ship under charter) - South America

-- Jahan - operates on Southeast Asia river cruise itineraries in Vietnam and Cambodia
+- RV Jahan (chartered ship, operates on Southeast Asia river cruise itineraries in Vietnam and Cambodia)

-- Lord of the Glens - operates Scotland cruises in the UK
+- Lord of the Glens (chartered ship, operates Scotland cruises in the UK)

 - Sea Cloud (chartered yacht) cruises in the Caribbean and Mediterranean, with Transatlantic repositioning

-- Panorama II (sailing ship, cruises to Cuba)
+- Panorama II (chartered sailing ship, cruises to Cuba)